 Landlords use tenant screening agencies to find out about tenants.
 These agencies sell information about tenants including court cases, credit checks, employment verification, former rental addresses, and criminal record checks.
 Landlords also find information online.
 Some landlords refuse to rent to any tenant who has been to court.
+There is a new law that allows tenants in certain types of evictions with certain outcomes to seal their eviction record.
+See Chapter 2: Tenant Screening.

 If a landlord refuses to rent to you, ask why.
 You may be able to address their concern.
-For more see Tenant Screening | Pullout 2.
+See Chapter 2: Tenant Screening.

-If a landlord refuses to rent to you, and you think it is because of your race, religion, or gender, or she is discriminating against you for another reason, see HousingDiscrimination | Pullout 7.
+If a landlord refuses to rent to you, and you think it is because of your race, religion, or gender, or they are discriminating against you for another reason, see Chapter 7: Discrimination.